Smertig/banana/master/_sources/api/tg/types/audio.rst.txt

    .. cpp:member:: optional_t<string_t> performer

+   Optional.
 Performer of the audio as defined by sender or by audio tags

    .. cpp:member:: optional_t<string_t> title

+   Optional.
 Title of the audio as defined by sender or by audio tags

    .. cpp:member:: optional_t<string_t> file_name

+   Optional.
 Original filename as defined by sender

    .. cpp:member:: optional_t<string_t> mime_type

+   Optional.
 MIME type of the file as defined by sender

    .. cpp:member:: optional_t<integer_t> file_size

+   Optional.
 File size

    .. cpp:member:: optional_t<photo_size_t> thumb

+   Optional.
 Thumbnail of the album cover to which the music file belongs